 The Bodhisatta was once an ascetic.
 A wicked woman was thrown into a river to die.
 He rescued her, and they fell in love.
 Later, a thief kidnapped her, and she fell in love with him.
 Fearing the Bodhisatta would come take her back, she schemed to kill him.
 When the thief learned this plan, he killed her and befriended the Bodhisatta.

 The Bodhisatta was once a teacher.
 One of his students was married to a wicked woman, and he sometimes missed his lessons on account of stress.
 The Bodhisatta explained to him that women are inherently wicked and he should stop caring what she liked and disliked.

 The Bodhisatta was once a teacher.
-One of his students discovered that his wife had been unfaithful, and he was so upset that he missed class.
+One of his students discovered that his wife had been unfaithful, and he was so upset about it that he missed class.
 The Bodhisatta explained to him that this was the nature of all women and wise men do not care about their wives’ adultery.